isomerpages/moe-bendemeersec/_key-programmes/National Digital Literacy/Device Info Kit for Acer R752TN.md

 description: ""
 third_nav_title: National Digital Literacy
 ---
 ## **Device Information Kit for Acer R752TN Chromebook**

 ### School-based Helpdesk

-The ICT Department will provide technical support to students.
-This is part of our efforts to ensure that there is minimum disruption to students’ learning.
+<p style="text-align:justify">The ICT Department will provide technical support to students.
+This is part of our efforts to ensure that there is minimum disruption to students’ learning.  </p>

-There will be a fortnightly collection of faulty devices that will be sent via courier to the authorised service centre for repairs.
-The devices sent through the school may take between 3-4 weeks for repairs, depending on the extent of the damage.
+<p style="text-align:justify">There will be a fortnightly collection of faulty devices that will be sent via courier to the authorised service centre for repairs.
+The devices sent through the school may take between 3-4 weeks for repairs, depending on the extent of the damage.</p>

 ![School-based Helpdesk](/images/Keyprogrammes/Ndlp/41-acer-device-support-01.png)